Jobeyobey/the-boardgame-companion/README.md

 Create an app to keep track of your boardgame collection.
 Also you can keep track of games played, as well as see your friends' collections!

 ### TODO
-- User profile picture
-    - Allow user to pick one of X profile pics
 - Create something that catches API errors
     - Decorator?
     - Check for response header and display temporary holding page with timer